1wunderkind/loopgpt-backend/docs/legal/TERMS_OF_SERVICE.md

 ### 16.1 Entire Agreement

-These Terms constitute the entire agreement between you and LoopGPT.
+These Terms constitute the entire agreement between you and LooptOS.

 ### 16.2 Severability